sanskrit-coders/sanskritnlpjava/README.md

 # Introduction
 A collection of scala and java classes for some basic natural language processing (NLP) for the Sanskrit language, contributed by the open source SanskritNLP project and friends.
 Some notable facilities:
-* Transliterate text from one script or encoding scheme to another.
 * Deal with babylon dictionaries.
 * Use bots to write to wiki projects (wiktionary, wikisource etc..).
 * Basic metre identification.